tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/视频互动直播/视频互动直播(iOS)_intl_en.md

 2. The anchor will receive the `TRTCLiveRoomDelegate#onRequestJoinAnchor` event notification (i.e., "a viewer has initiated a request to co-anchor with you").
 3. The anchor can decide whether to accept the co-anchoring request from the viewer by calling `responseJoinAnchor`.
 4. The viewer will receive the `TRTCLiveRoomDelegate#responseCallback` event notification, which will carry the processing result from the anchor.
-5. If the anchor agrees to the co-anchoring request, the viewer can call `startCameraPreview` to enable local camera and then call `startPublish` to start push.
+5. If the anchor accepts the co-anchoring request, the viewer can call `startCameraPreview` to enable local camera and then call `startPublish` to start push.
 6. The anchor will receive the `TRTCLiveRoomDelegate#onAnchorEnter` notification (i.e., "another audio/video stream has arrived") after the viewer enables notification, which will carry the viewer's `userId`.
 7. The anchor can call `startPlay` to view the co-anchoring viewer's video image.